 Twine & Twig design process

-The sisters told Shop TODAY that each piece of jewelry, which includes necklaces and bracelets, is one of a kind.
+The sisters tell TODAY.com that each piece of jewelry, which includes necklaces and bracelets, is one of a kind.

-"From the color variations in the beads to the texture of the shells and suede we use, no two Twine & Twig pieces are exactly the same," Tugwell explained.
+"From the color variations in the beads to the texture of the shells and suede we use, no two Twine & Twig pieces are exactly the same," Tugwell explains.

 The brand's signature design — a suede strap — is handcrafted on every single piece of jewelry.